Big Momma's House

 Big Momma's House is a 2000 crime comedy film, directed by Raja Gosnell, and written by Darryl Quarles and Don Rhymer.
 The film stars Martin Lawrence as an FBI agent who is tasked with tracking down an escaped convict and his loot, by going undercover as the estranged grandmother of the convict's former girlfriend, unaware of the bond he will form with her.
 The film also stars Nia Long, Paul Giamatti, and Terrence Howard.

-Big Momma's House received mostly negative reviews from critics, but grossed over $174 million worldwide.
+Big Momma's House was released by 20th Century Fox on June 2, 2000.
+The film received mostly negative reviews from critics, but grossed $174 million worldwide against a $30 million budget.
 Its success led to two sequels: Big Momma's House 2 (2006) and Big Mommas: Like Father, Like Son (2011).

 Plot

-Malcolm Turner and John Maxwell are two FBI agents who are assigned by their boss to track down the escaped convict, Lester Vesco, who was serving a life sentence for murder and the armed robbery at a bank.
-Malcolm and John learn that Lester maybe seeking to find his ex-girlfriend, Sherry Pierce, an employee of the bank who is suspected of supplying him with a key to the vault, as the money that was stolen was never recovered.
+Malcolm Turner and John Maxwell are two FBI agents who are assigned by their boss to track the escaped convict Lester Vesco, who was serving a life sentence for murder and the armed robbery at a bank.
+Malcolm and John learn that Lester may be seeking to find his ex-girlfriend, Sherry Pierce, an employee of the bank who is suspected of supplying him with a key to the vault, as the money that was stolen was never recovered.
 Malcolm and John decide to stake out the house of Sherry's estranged grandmother, Hattie Mae Pierce, an obese, elderly African American woman—whom her friends affectionately call Big Momma—in Cartersville, Georgia.

-While setting up hidden cameras around the house, Malcolm is forced to hide in a shower curtain in the bathroom when Big Momma rushes to the toilet, causing her to defecate as a result of eating homemade stewed prunes, and later takes a shower, allowing Malcolm to escape.
-Malcolm and John then finds out through the cameras that Big Momma is about to leave town for two weeks to care for her ill friend at the hospital.
+While setting up hidden cameras, Malcolm is forced to hide in a shower curtain when Big Momma rushes to the toilet, causing her to experience flatulence-stricken diarrhea from eating stewed prunes.
+That night, Malcolm and John discovers through the cameras that Big Momma is leaving the area for time periods, to care for ill companion.
 Seizing on the opportunity, Malcolm and John create a prosthetic mask and fat suit, so that Malcolm can assume Big Momma's identity and infiltrate the Pierce household.
-To avoid suspicion, Malcolm must also maintain Big Momma's lifestyle.
+To avoid suspicion, Malcolm must also maintain the real Big Momma's lifestyle.
 This includes dealing with her lecherous boyfriend, assuming her occupation as a midwife, and attending self-defense classes led by dim-witted security guard Nolan, whom the agents are later forced to recruit when he stumbles onto their operation.